trustgraph-ai/trustgraph/docs/tech-specs/flow-class-definition.md

 ## Dataflow Architecture

-The flow class creates a unified dataflow where:
+The flow blueprint creates a unified dataflow where:

 1. **Document Processing Pipeline**: Flows from ingestion through transformation to storage
 2. **Query Services**: Integrated processors that query the same data stores and services